afghifariii/java8-finaltest/README.md

 # Java 8 Final Test

 ## Java 8 Final Test at Mitrais Training

-Simple app for reading file and print the N-Letter word, N-Letter word and contain substring. <br/>
+<p text-align="justify">Simple app for reading file and print the N-Letter word, N-Letter word that contain substring.
-Count how many lines in a file and create a file with given lines and generate random words with given length per word. <br/>
+Count how many lines in a file and create a file with given lines and generate random words with given length per word.
-The result of random words can be seen in `random-words-generated.txt`
+The result of random words can be seen in `random-words-generated.txt`</p>

 ## Detail
 * Read and Write file